pachyderm/pachyderm/doc/docs/master/how-tos/use-jupyterhub/index.md

 ### Difference in Pipeline Creation Methods

-One of the most significant advantages of using `python-pachyderm` is that you can avoid rebuilding your Docker images every time you update your code.
-You can use the `create_python_pipeline` function to create a pipeline from within your JupyterHub Notebook and store your code locally rather than in a Docker container.

-If you want to create a pipeline from a Docker image or non-Python code, you can use the [create_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.Client.create_pipeline) method.
-This is the method Pachyderm uses when you run `pachctl create pipeline` or create a pipeline in the Pachyderm UI.
+`python-pachyderm` supports the standard [create_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.Client.create_pipeline) method that is also available through the Pachyderm CLI and UI.
 When you use `create_pipeline`, you need to build a new Docker image and push it to an image registry every time you update the code in your pipeline.
 Users that are less familiar with Docker might find this process a bit cumbersome.
+However, you must use this method for all non-Python code.

-When you use `python-pachyderm`, in addition to the mentioned `create_pipeline` method, you can use the [create_python_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.create_python_pipeline) function that does not require you to include your code in a Docker image and rebuild it each time you make a change.
+When you use `python-pachyderm`, in addition to the `create_pipeline` method, you can use the [create_python_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.create_python_pipeline) function that does not require you to include your code in a Docker image and rebuild it each time you make a change.
 Instead, this function creates a PFS repository called `<pipeline_name>_source` and puts the source code into it.
 Also, it